RobertoLZ7/react-interview-ui/README.md

 # TalentReef React UI Interview exercise

-This is my aproach to complete the interview exercise provided.
-I took the template proyect as the base so all the requirements and scripts should remain the same.
+This is my approach to complete the interview exercise provided.
+I took the template project as the base so all the requirements and scripts should remain the same.

 ## Requirements